Gilligan’s Island Transcript

 EXT.
 LAGOON - DAY

 A Headhunter paddles an outrigger through the lagoon and onto the lagoon beach.
 He steps out and surveys the area for threats and a spot to hide the outrigger.
+The headhunter has four skulls hanging from his belt.
 He picks up the outrigger and hides it in the foliage nearby.
-The headhunter has four heads hanging from his belt.
-After hiding the outrigger, he looks around and spots Gilligan approaching.
-The headhunter hides in the jungle.

 EXT.
 JUNGLE - DAY

-Gilligan, holding a butterfly net, crawls along the ground until he spots a
+GILLIGAN, holding a butterfly net, crawls along the ground until he spots a

 MONARCH BUTTERFLY

-sits motionless on foliage.
+which sits motionless on foliage.

 BACK TO SCENE